Miljenko Jergović: Literary circles

 A number of private conflicts in literary circles drew public attention to disagreement among famous writers.
 Namely, issues in the Croatian Writers' Society created fragmentation and an alleged unjust disqualification of writers on political grounds.
 Over the course of his career, Jergović was involved in these issues, as were many other noteworthy writers.
 In October 2002, Jergović was elected to the Croatian Writers' Society board of directors.
 In 2003, there was criticism that one of CWS founders, Velimir Visković, was judging CWS members on political grounds.
 This was revealed when Drago Štambuk pointed out Visković's former association with the HDZ government.
-In April 2006, Jergović became involved in a literary dispute with Dražen Katunarić over Jergović's text on Houellebecqu, which Jergović's considered charlatan for being based on the Qur'an.
+In April 2006, Jergović became involved in a literary dispute with Dražen Katunarić over Jergović's text on Houellebecq, which Jergović's considered charlatan for being based on the Qur'an.
 Katunarić said that such texts with a Sarajevan and Islamic basis are not accepted in Zagreb.
 To which Jergović responded for him to put a gun to his head.
 This controversy encouraged Zdravko Zima to resign his membership in the Croatian Writers' Society because he felt the leadership wasn't distancing themselves from the attacks on Katunarić.
 In April 2007, Jergović himself withdrew from CWS.
 Jergović said that the society contrasted his attitude to Croatian literature and literature in general.
 A number of other writers cut ties with the association in a similar fashion, including Ivan Lovrenović who resigned because he felt Velimir Visković's disqualification called for the real and symbolic dismissal of Jergović in 2011.

 In 2009, Visković made public claims about Jergović reaffirming Chetniks in Serbia and setting out to market books for a Serbian market.
 Visković made these claims in response to an interview Jergović gave.
 Some questioned whether the reason for the conflict with Jergović was Visković's life project – the Encyclopedia of Croatian Literature.
 When CWS members asked Visković to apologize, he refused, citing years of insults to him, his family and other prominent writers.